-Man Of Tomorrow has been a really fantastic series so far.
+Man Of Tomorrow #10 is here and the series has been a really fantastic series so far.
 With a plethora of creatives working on such an iconic character, in such a short time we have seen so many takes, styles and iterations and for that I am so grateful.
 I’ve gotten to know artists, writers and colourists that I wasn’t previously familiar with and they now have a brand new fan.

 This series has been so consistent, and I can’t wait to see how it continues.
 But before we do that, let’s take a look at the cover for Man Of Tomorrow #10.
 This cover by Thony Silas, with colours by Wil Quintana is glorious.
 It really reminds me of Jorge Jimenez’s artwork, which is a huge compliment.
 I love the slightly dull coloured background with a bold and bright Superman taking centre stage.
 Superman looks powerful and mighty on this cover and I love that.
 This really is a great cover.